$39.99

 Precautions:

-- Avoid rough or abrasive surfaces that could damage the wood surface.
+- Avoid rough or abrasive surfaces that could damage the wood's surface.

-- Check the condition of the tonfa regularly for cracks or weaknesses to avoid any risk of breakage.
+- Regularly check the condition of the tonfa for cracks or weaknesses, to avoid any risk of breakage.